clubspark/.github/pull_request_template.md

 ### Jira & Documentation

 - [ ] Jira reference included and matches implementation
-- [ ] New endpoints documented in Swagger/OpenAPI
+- [ ] New endpoints documented in Swagger/OpenAPI or GraphQL
 - [ ] Feature documented in Confluence (if required)

 ### Code Quality